ExpenseIn and the General Data Protection Regulation.

 The GDPR is the largest change in data protection law since the introduction of the EU Data Protection Initiative in 1995.
 The aims of the GDPR are simple; improve the security and protection of personal data.
 The new regulations replace the previous Data Protection Directive and ExpenseIn welcomes this change.
-Protecting our customer’s data is of the utmost importance to us and we confirm that when the changes come into effect May 25th 2018 ExpenseIn will be compliant with the new legislation and all laws relating to it.
+Protecting our customer’s data is of the utmost importance to us and ensuring our compliance with the GDPR has been our number one priority.

-The GDPR will bring a number of significant changes to the current Data Protection Initiative including but not limited to increased territorial scope, strict penalties for failing to meet GDPR requirements and the strengthening of the conditions for consent.
+The GDPR brings a number of significant changes to the previous Data Protection Initiative including, but not limited to, increased territorial scope, stricter penalties for failing to meet the requirements and stronger conditions for consent.
 In addition, the rights of data subjects have been substantially improved and as a result now have the right to access data, request data be removed and that they be notified within 72 hours of a known data breach.

-Chaired by our Data Protection Officer, ExpenseIn has setup a GDPR committee to monitor and assess the full impact of the GDPR as well as ensuring full compliance with the upcoming GDPR regulations.
+Chaired by our Data Protection Officer, ExpenseIn has setup a GDPR committee to monitor and assess our ongoing compliance with the GDPR.

-ExpenseIn is undertaking a review of all internal policies as well as supplier and customer contracts to ensure GDPR compliance is maintained throughout.
+We have undertaken a review of all our internal policies and processes as well as supplier and customer contracts to ensure GDPR compliance is maintained throughout.

 It applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the company’s location.

 Any information related to a person or ‘Data Subject’, that can be used to directly or indirectly identify the person.
 It can be anything from a name, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer IP address.

 No, the GDPR does not require personal data to stay in the EU however, all companies processing EU personal data, whether inside or outside the EU, must comply with the GDPR.